JussiSavola/dupefinder/README.md

 4) enjoy your increased storage space

 Command line parameter may be given or omitted.
 If given, it means the root directory of the search.

+Thanks to Edvard Majakari for help with the class oriented implementation.